-The maximum ceiling for payment of managerial remuneration by a public company to its managing director, whole-time director or manager cannot exceed 11% of the net profits of the company in a financial year.
+The maximum amount of managerial remuneration by a public company to its managing director, whole-time director or manager cannot ordinarily exceed 11% of the net profits of the company in a financial year.
 However, in a general meeting the company may, with the approval of the government, authorise the payment of remuneration exceeding 11% of the net profits of the company.

 A director is permitted to receive remuneration by way of fees for attending board or committee meetings, or for any other purpose to be decided by the board.
 The amount of sitting fees payable to a director for attending the meetings of the board or committees can be decided by the board or the remuneration committee, subject to certain prescribed ceilings.
 The board may decide a different sitting fee payable to independent and non-independent directors other than whole-time directors.
 Independent directors are also not entitled to any stock options.

 Shareholders are the true owners of the company, and the highest governing body within the company structure.
-Certain types of actions by the company can be undertaken only by a shareholders’ resolution, which can be passed only in a shareholders' meeting, either by the Annual General Meeting or by calling an Extraordinary General Meeting of shareholders.
+Certain types of actions by the company can be undertaken only by a shareholders’ resolution, which can be passed only in a shareholders' meeting, either by the AGM or by calling an extraordinary general meeting of shareholders.

 The Companies Act mandatorily requires shareholders’ approval for the following decisions; in addition, shareholders in closely held companies may agree to or require other actions to be taken only by shareholder approval:

-Every shareholder is entitled to participate in the general meetings of the company, and a certain specified number of shareholders may also requisition the board of a company to convene an extraordinary general meeting in case of any urgent matters that need to be discussed.
+Every shareholder is entitled to participate in the general meetings of the company, and a certain specified number of shareholders may also requisition the board of a company to convene an extraordinary general meeting if any urgent matters need to be discussed.

 Every meeting requires a valid notice (in writing or electronic form) to be given to all shareholders, accompanied by a statement that sets out material facts relating to the nature of business to be transacted at such meeting.

 Meetings are to be presided over by the Chairman, who is elected by the members personally present in the meeting.
-Decisions are taken as either a ‘show of hands’ or a vote.
-Each shareholder who attends, either in person or by proxy, has the same number of votes as their shares.
+Decisions are taken as either a "show of hands" or a vote.
+Every shareholder who attends, either in person or by proxy, has the same number of votes as their shares.
 Like in board meetings, there is usually a minimum quorum requirement in the articles.

-A listed company is additionally required to provide the facility of remote e-voting to its shareholders, in respect of all shareholders' resolutions, and the results of each meeting are to be submitted to the Stock Exchange within 48 hours of the conclusion of the shareholders' meeting.
+A listed company is additionally required to provide the facility of remote e-voting to its shareholders, in respect of all shareholders' resolutions, and the results of each meeting are to be submitted to the relevant stock exchange within 48 hours of the conclusion of the shareholders' meeting.

-Every member of a company is entitled to appoint another person or persons (whether a member or not) as his proxy to attend and vote on his behalf; however, the shareholders do not have any legal right to be accompanied by legal or other counsel.
+Every member of a company is entitled to appoint another person or persons (whether a member or not) as his or her proxy to attend and vote on his or her behalf; however, the shareholders do not have any legal right to be accompanied by legal or other counsel.

 A shareholder is entitled to certain information, rights and considerations by virtue of an ownership stake in the business.
 The company must protect and facilitate the exercise of shareholders' rights, such as: